NullP0int/autodarts.io-readme/RP4-Raspbian-Desk-Setup.md

 ## Prepare Linux Desktop:

-When your Raspberry Pi has started its greeting you with a friendly Setup-Wizard
+- When your Raspberry Pi has started its greeting you with a friendly Setup-Wizard

 <img src="images/piwiz.jpg" width="30%" height="30%">

-Make your way through this wizard and select your Wifi-Connection.
+- Make your way through this wizard and select your Wifi-Connection.
 Updates are not Mandatory at this point, as it would take some time and is not needed.

 <img src="images/piwiz.jpg" width="30%" height="30%"> <img src="images/piwizcount.jpg" width="30%" height="30%"> <img src="images/piwizcountpw.jpg" width="30%" height="30%">
 <img src="images/piwizwifi.jpg" width="30%" height="30%"> <img src="images/piwizupdate.jpg" width="30%" height="30%">

+- After finishing the Setup-Wizard its absolutely mandatory to enable SSH first.
+This will be your connection to your Windows PC
+- For this click on the Raspberry-Menu and got to "Preferences -> Raspberry Pi Configuration"
+- In the configuration Window go to the "Interfaces"-Tab and enable SSH and if you like VNC
+  - VNC is a virtual Desktop environment to be used with Windows